devnull-cz/c-prog-lang/README.md

 based on how it goes, we can easily create notes just by including modules as needed.

-You should never put notes into the input files.
+You should never put notes into the input files unless really specific to a class, otherwise use modules and include those.